How International Student Insurance Works in the USA

-Tip #4 – international insurance plans do not always include coverage for things like dentists, optometrists (eye doctors), or orthodontists.
+Tip #4 – international insurance plans do not always include coverage for things like dentists, optometrists, or orthodontists.

 These can usually be added, or the provider will offer a separate plan for coverage on these services.
 I have had many students in the past who took care of these types of annual appointments during summer break because the cost was significantly cheaper in their home country.
-It’s worth checking the costs to go with the budget friendly option.
+It’s worth checking the costs and having an annual plan for treatment in these areas.

 There are several insurance companies that offer international student insurance, and I've linked them below.